Google Chrome Extensions for (Out of the Box) Amazon Sellers

 Click to request a review from a single order, or select multiple orders for a bulk review request!

 Helium 10 Chrome Extension: Free Product Research, Price Calculation, and More

 An Amazon Chrome extension article wouldn’t be complete without a shoutout to our free Helium 10 Chrome extension toolset.
 I won’t get in-depth here, but have a glance at my favorite features, such as our Amazon product research tools!

 Hop over to any Amazon product page listing and open up Xray to see an almost overwhelming wealth of data, including sellers, estimated monthly revenue and monthly sales, sales velocity, competitor price drop, reviews and review velocity, seasonality, and more!
 This is arguably the best competition research tool available to Amazon sellers anywhere.

-Instead of manually combing through customer reviews on Amazon product pages, use the Chrome extension to easily sort and search through reviews based on stars, date, and even most frequently used words or phrases.
+Instead of manually combing through customer reviews on Amazon product pages, use the Chrome extension to easily sort and search through reviews based on stars, dates, and even most frequently used words or phrases.
 Quickly learn what your competitors’ customers are saying so you can strategize how to do even better.

-There’s a ton of free features packed into this Amazon Chrome extension, so make sure to download and play around with it yourself!
+There are a ton of free features packed into this Amazon Chrome extension, so make sure to download and play around with it yourself!

 …but you still have to know how to use them, and sometimes in an out-of-the-box kind of way.
 Innovation and discovery are essential to getting ahead of your competition, right?